EskimoBear/vert/README.md

 gem install vert
 ```

-Vert has been tested on MRI Ruby 1.9.3.
+Vert has been tested on MRI Ruby 1.9.3 and 2.1.

 ##Usage